goldentooth/kubernetes-the-excruciating-way/src/011_kubeadm_init.md

 ### `show-join-command`

 This phase simplifies the process of expanding a Kubernetes cluster by generating bootstrap tokens and providing the necessary command to join additional nodes, whether they are worker nodes or additional control plane nodes.

+In the next section, we'll actually bootstrap the cluster.